dbnl-harvey/kura/docs/core-concepts/overview.md

 ## Processing Pipeline

-When you run `kura.cluster_conversations()`, the data flows through the following steps:
+When you run the kura pipeline, the data flows through the following steps:

 1. **Load Conversations**: Raw conversation data is loaded from your specified source.
 2. **Generate Summaries**: Each conversation is summarized, often into a concise task description or key topic.
 This summary becomes a primary unit for analysis.